xanderstevenson/xanderstevenson.github.io/README.md

 ### Data Center Projects I've created

-[data-center-development](https://github.com/CiscoDevNet/data-center-development/tree/main) - this massive repo demonstrates automation for Cisco Data Center products such as AC, NX-OS, and Intersight, using tools and technologies such as Ansible, Terraform, Python, and more.
+[data-center-development](https://github.com/CiscoDevNet/data-center-development/tree/main) - This project explores automation solutions for each of Cisco's main Data Center products, including ACI, Intersight, NX-OS, and NDFC.
+Various tools and technologies are used, such as Ansible, Terraform, Python, Postman, and more.
+After exploring this repo, you'll better understand how to automate the creation and management of the data center.

 <br>
 <br>